Lifeboat brake release failure

 The end of the brake cable was pulled through the top of the boat and was therefore not available for the coxswain to continue the descent, leaving the lifeboat approximately 2 metres from the water level.

-The brake release cable is believed to have been rove onto the drum in manner whereby the turns of the cable have become tangled, this is suspected to have occurred during a previous falls rope change out.
+The brake release cable is believed to have been rove onto the drum in a manner whereby the turns of the cable have become tangled, this is suspected to have occurred during a previous falls rope change out.

 The following recommendations were made as a result of this incident: